 WILSHER, Richard G.* Zygma LLC CEO US

-* (KI NDG Chairman and Response Editor)
+WINN, Jane K. University of Washington Professor US * (KI NDG Chairman and Response Editor)

 1. Structure of the Steering Group

 1.1.
 Given the Guiding Principles outlined in the Strategy, what should be the structure of the Steering Group?
 What structures can support the technical, policy, legal, and operational aspects of the Identity Ecosystem without stifling innovation?